-Students in grades four through eight, must maintain a C average in all core academic subjects (Religion, Math, English, Reading, Spelling, Social Studies, Science) in order to participate in athletics.
-A failing grade of "F" in a core subject will cause the student a 3 week suspension from sports games in order to improve the score.
-Parents are reminded to follow student academic progress by using PowerSchool.
-In this way, parents have immediate access to student grades and eligibility.
+A failing grade of "F" in a core subject will result in a three-week suspension from sports games to improve the score.
+Parents are reminded to follow student academic progress using PowerSchool, which provides immediate access to student grades and eligibility.

-Academic evaluation for athletes will take place approximately every 3 weeks.
-If a student is not passing all of their classes, athletic ineligibility notices will be sent home to parents from the principal, who in turn notifies the Athletics Director and he contacts the coaches involved.
-If a student has received a major consequence for behavior, a notice will be sent home to parents and the Athletics Director and he contacts the coaches involved.
+Academic evaluation for athletes will take place approximately every three weeks.
+If a student is not passing all of their classes, athletic ineligibility notices will be sent home to parents from the principal, who will then notify the Athletic Director and contact the involved coaches.
+If a student has received a major consequence for behavior, a notice will be sent home to parents and the Athletic Director, who will also contact the coaches involved.

 The student will then be placed on probation for two weeks.
 Probation is a warning period during which the student may still participate in sports.
 The student must be passing within the next two weeks.
-If no improvement is reported, the student will be placed on suspension.
-Suspension means that the student may not participate in practices, practice games or league games for three weeks.
-The student on probation or suspension will be reevaluated at the end of every three week period.
+If no improvement is reported, the student may be excluded from the team and will not be allowed to participate in practices, practice games, or league games for three weeks.
+The student on probation or suspension will be reevaluated at the end of every three weeks.

 Students and parents must present themselves at all sporting events as the Christians we profess to be.
-Supporting our teams is laudable, but no abusive or improper language and gestures by spectators or students will be tolerated.
+Supporting our teams is commendable, but no abusive or improper language and gestures by spectators or students will be tolerated.